autocore-ai/AutowareAuto/docs/design/index.md

 Design {#design}
 ======

-This section outlines the AutowareAuto design principles, and links to relevant design documents.
+This section outlines the Autoware.Auto design principles, and links to relevant design documents.

 - @subpage autoware-fusion-design